 The St. Thérèse of Lisieux Legacy Society is an honorary association of men and women whose planned gifts will sustain Thomas Aquinas College for generations to come.
 The College’s gratitude for the vision and providence of the Society is expressed by recognition of its members in the College’s publications and by furnishing them with timely and pertinent estate planning information.
 Members also are guests at the College’s special events.
 Most important, they are regularly remembered in the many Masses and prayers offered on campus for them and their intentions, as well as on their birthdays in Masses offered by the College’s alumni priests.

-Members of the Legacy Society can aid the College in a wide variety of ways.
+Members of the St. Thérèse of Lisieux Legacy Society can aid the College in a wide variety of ways.
 Tresa and Hugh Moore, for example, participate in the charitable gift annuity program.
-Helene and Alphonse Calvanico are establishing an endowment for financial aid in the name of their two late sons, Robert and Richard.
-And the late Dr. Ruth Hoffman, like many other Legacy Society members, included a gift to the College in her trust.
+Helene and Alphonse Calvanico established an endowment for financial aid in the name of their two late sons, Robert and Richard.
+And the late Dr. Ruth Hoffman, like many other Legacy Society members, included the College in her estate planning.

 Founded by the Board of Governors, the Legacy Society helps to more firmly establish the College for generations to come.
 In this way, Legacy Society members truly share in the College’s mission and its responsibility to form well the minds and souls of our young people so that they will uphold the truth, maintain and protect their Catholic heritage, and live lives of exemplary virtue.